atinsinghal97/CSE572-Feature-Extraction/README.md

-# CSE572-Feature-Extraction
+# Feature-Extraction
-Assignment 1 for Data Mining (CSE 572) at ASU

-For information about the tasks, refer the 'CSE572Project1-1-Update (1).pdf' file.
+For Data Mining Class.
+More info in the PDF file.

 How to compile code?